tylerqr/ai.archives/INTEGRATION_GUIDE.md

 When a user asks you to set up the AI Archives system:

 1. Ask the user where they want to store the AI Archives repository
-2. Recommend a location OUTSIDE of any existing project directories
+2. Recommend a location OUTSIDE of any existing project directories (e.g., ~/ai-systems/)
 3. DO NOT place the archives inside the user's current working project
+4. AFTER installing the AI Archives in a separate location, create a SYMBOLIC LINK from the user's project to the AI Archives

 #### Standard Installation